isVy08/data-jobs-landscape/README.md

 3. Translator: Translate data to English using Google Translate website
 4. Cleantext: Commonly used text cleaning functions
 5. Classifier: Job descriptions contain different kinds of information, besides Job Responsibilities and Requirements.
 I only need to extract and analyze those two pieces of information separately.
 So, I want to design a small algorithm to do this.
-- Naive version (Done): I classifiy a block of text based on keywords in its heading
+- Naive version: I classifiy a corpus of description based on keywords in its heading
+- Hero version: I classify text based on Naive Bayes and Logistics Regression.
+Logistics Regression shows to be overfitting on the predicted set.
 6. Data: raw dataset, clean dataset (with all attributes), keywords (for classifier)

 Still don't understand what I am doing?
 Read my report please.